 If you like nature, history, sake, or if you want to experiment staying with the Monks in a Traditional Japanese Monastery, you should definitely consider staying at least 2 days in Nara, away from the crowd.
 Here are my favorite spots among the various things to do.

 Natural heaven and deep spirituality

 As a European, I knew about the famous Christian pilgrimage route of Santiago de Compostela.
-I did not know that there are only two Pilgrimage routes in the world that have been included in the list of UNESCO World Heritage sites, and that the second one is in Japan.
-Named “ Sacred Sites and Pilgrimage Routes in the Kii Mountain Range”, it passes through Nara, and leads to the sacred sites of Mt.
+I did not know that there are only two Pilgrimage routes in the world that have been included in the list of UNESCO World Heritage sites and that the second one is in Japan.
+Named “ Sacred Sites and Pilgrimage Routes in the Kii Mountain Range”, it passes through Nara and leads to the sacred sites of Mt.
 Koya, the most famous one, and Kumano-Hongo Grand Shrine.
-This route has been strongly influenced by Buddhism; it is quite challenging, but paved with statues, deep nature, and little villages, that will help you to keep you motivation.
+This route has been strongly influenced by Buddhism; it is quite challenging, but paved with statues, deep nature, and little villages, that will help you to keep your motivation.
 If you are interested in Shugendō, a form of mountain asceticism, many practitioners still walk these routes today.

 If you are not up for such an intense trail, you can also learn about Buddhism by experiencing staying in a Shukubo, a traditional accommodation in a monastery.
 After enjoying shojin ryori, the traditional temple Buddhist cooking, visit Shigisan Chogosonshi-ji Temple and take part in the Monks morning devotion, with sutra chants, and eventually a vibrant fire ceremony.